XboxDev/nxdk/README.md

-To generate an ISO file that can be burned to a disc, or passed to the XQEMU emulator via the `-drive index=1,media=cdrom,file=/path/to/your.iso` parameter, specify define the `GEN_XISO` variable with the name of the ISO to be created in your project Makefile.
+To generate an ISO file that can be burned to a disc, or passed to the XQEMU emulator via the `-drive index=1,media=cdrom,file=/path/to/your.iso` parameter, define the `GEN_XISO` variable with the name of the ISO to be created in your project Makefile.
 For example:

     GEN_XISO=$(XBE_TITLE).iso